 Is it worth visiting the Statue of Liberty crown?

-Absolutely.
+OK but you’re already pressed for time in NYC, is it actually worth going up to the Statue of Liberty’s crown?
+Absolutely!
 My experience visiting the Statue of Liberty greatly impressed me and I now recommend it to everyone.

-My time in the crown exceeded all expectations, no easy feat for someone whose signature memory of this monument involves her walking through Manhattan, crushing cop cars and the hopes and dreams of one Vigo the Carpathian.
+My time in the crown exceeded all expectations, and that’s no easy feat for someone whose signature memory of this monument involves her walking through Manhattan, crushing cop cars and the hopes and dreams of one Vigo the Carpathian.

 What visiting the Statue of Liberty crown is like